Why wealth inequality is rising and why this is terrible news

-The people who made it will think they worked hard and they deserve it, and they will be partly right (the rich of today aren’t the leisurely class of old; they work longer hours than the rest of the population), and this makes any sort of redistribution policy much more difficult to implement, but undeniably there is also some amount of luck involved: the genetic lottery they won, the parents and upbringing they had, the predisposition to work harder and be more self-driven than others, and of course, being in the right place with the right idea at the right time.
+The people who made it will think they worked hard and they deserve it, and they will be partly right (the rich of today aren’t the leisurely class of old; they often work longer hours than the rest), and this makes any sort of redistribution policy much more difficult to implement, but undeniably there is also some amount of luck involved: the genetic lottery they won, the parents and upbringing they had, the predisposition to work harder and be more self-driven than others, and of course, being in the right place with the right idea at the right time.

 Is automation creating more inequality?

-As I mentioned here, automation is increasing due to advances in AI and robotics.
-The jury is still out on its impact on employment, as traditionally automation has generated more jobs than what it has eliminated, but it seems this time it may be different.
+As I mentioned here and here, automation is increasing due to advances in AI and robotics.
+The jury is still out on its impact on employment, as traditionally, automation has generated more jobs than what it has eliminated, but it seems this time it may be different.

-It is replacing more and more middle skilled jobs that were relatively well-paid middle-class jobs, creating what is known as the hollowing-out or polarization of the economy.
-There is increasing demand for highly qualified jobs that get exorbitant salaries, but for which the people whose jobs are disappearing in the middle are not prepared to opt to, so they need to opt for the jobs with lower skill requirements.
+It is replacing more and more middle-skilled jobs that were relatively well-paid middle-class jobs, creating what is known as the hollowing-out or polarization of the economy.
+There is increasing demand for highly qualified jobs that get exorbitant salaries, but for which the people whose jobs are disappearing in the middle are not prepared to opt.
+Thus, they need to opt for jobs with lower skill requirements.
 This again increases inequality.

 You too, Globalisation?

-This obviously had a depressing effect for salaries of this population in developed economies, but many people higher up the income scale benefitted handsomely.
+This obviously had a depressing effect on the salaries of this population in developed economies, but many people higher up the income scale benefitted handsomely.
 They had no direct competition from these countries, so their salaries kept increasing, and they could now buy cheaper products manufactured abroad.

 As globalization added a couple of billion workers, but not so much extra capital, returns to capital or profits increased at the expense of the returns to labour or salaries.
 As more shares are owned at the higher end of the income spectrum, this increased inequality, at least in the rich countries.

-In a worldwide scale however, globalization has massively reduced inequality, as it has lifted from poverty hundreds of millions of people.
-Of course it has also created plenty of multi-billionaires in China and other middle-income countries.
+On a worldwide scale, however, globalisation has massively reduced inequality, as it has lifted from poverty hundreds of millions of people.
+Of course, it has also created plenty of multi-billionaires in China and other middle-income countries.

 Race and gender